ultimate271/notes/tolkien/akallabeth.md

 Armenelos in the days of its glory, and he was astounded; but his heart within was filled the more with envy and hate.

+### After only three years of captivity, Sauron becomes close to the king and high in counsel with him
 Yet such was the cunning of his mind and mouth, and the strength of his hidden will, that ere three years had passed he had become closest to the secret counsels of the King; for flattery sweet as honey was ever on his tongue, and